SyberiaK/sl10n/docs/quick-start.md

 ```

 You can access locale strings just like object attributes.
-If you do need to use string key:
+If you do need to use a string key:

 ```python linenums="1"
 locale = l10n.locale('de')